christiangerbig/ADL2/texts/Readme.txt

 exe files and WHDLoad files supported

-With the reset device plugged into the serial port you can set a play duration for each demo.
-After the play time is counted down, there will be an automatic reset to play the next demo of the playback queue
+With the reset device plugged into the serial port and some minor soldering you change your Amiga to a Demo Launcher machine

 Use the Arexx tool CreateDemoPlaylist to create playlists fast and easy

-Three startmodes to make old OCS intros run on AGA Amigas
+Several startmodes work as a degrader to make old OCS intros run on AGA Amigas

+Set a play duration for each entry.
+After the play time is counted down, the reset device does an automatic reset and the next entry is played